sametcaka/SU2_wiki_images/Optimal-Shape-Design-of-a-Transonic-Airfoil.md

 ## Resources

-The resources for this tutorial can be found in the TestCases/optimization_euler/rotating_naca0012 directory.
-You will need the configuration file (rotating_NACA0012.cfg) and the mesh file (mesh_NACA0012_rot.su2).
+The resources for this tutorial can be found in the TestCases/optimization_euler/steady_naca0012/ directory.
+You will need the configuration file (inv_NACA0012_basic.cfg) and the mesh file (mesh_NACA0012_inv.su2).

 ## Tutorial

-The following tutorial will walk you through the steps required when performing shape design for the rotating airfoil using SU2.
+The following tutorial will walk you through the steps required when performing shape design for the transonic airfoil using SU2.
 It is assumed that you have already obtained and compiled SU2_CFD, SU2_DOT, and SU2_DEF.
 The design loop is driven by the shape_optimization.py script, and thus Python along with the NumPy and SciPy Python modules are required for this tutorial.
-If you have yet to complete these requirements, please see the Download and Installation pages.
+If you have yet to complete these requirements, please see the [[Download]] and [[Installation]] pages.

 ### Background